barchart/alerting-service-public/docs/content/quick_start.md

 ## Authentication

-[JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) — called JWT — are used for authentication and authorization.
+[JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) — called JWT — are used for authorization.
 Each request made to the backend must include a token.
 Generating these tokens is surprisingly easy -- refer to the [Key Concepts: Security](/content/concepts/security) section for details.

 In the _demo_ environment, token generation follows these rules: